-Your engine will give you excellent performance from the start of initial start-up.
+Your engine will give you excellent performance from the very first miles.
 In the first 3000 miles of your new engine, all the internal component wear is critical.
-Obey the guidelines to assure future performance, durability and keep your warranty.
+Obey the break-in guidelines to assure future performance, durability, and to keep your warranty.
 You bought something you will respect and cherish, so it is up to you to help protect that investment.
-It is your (the owner) responsibility not to surpass the maximum RPMs during the break-in period.
+It is your (the owner) responsibility not to exceed the maximum RPMs during the break-in period.